-The BMW f800 ST has never been in the highlights of the drag strips or custom-nitro builds but is a fantastic bike that shouldn’t be glossed over.
+The BMW f800 ST has never been in the highlights of the GP or drag strips but this BM is a fantastic bike that shouldn’t be glossed over.
 A somewhat quiet and non-offensive over achiever.
 In most single areas it won’t be breaking records as it isn’t the fastest, lightest or most avant-garde design out there.
 What the BMW f800 does do particularly well is make a darn good package overall.

 It is one of the best bikes in the midweight ST category for overall rideability, comfort and safety.
 This motorcycle is remarkably easy to ride and live with on a day to day basis in the real world.
 Let’s face it; most bike riders are doing most of their riding in the city or backroads on the weekend.
 The time most road bikes spend on a racetrack is almost not worth mentioning.
 I have to admit I enjoy riding the pants off a motorbike, rather than riding a cruise missile and just flirting with its potential